SciCatProject/frontend/docs/contributors/configurable_actions_technical.md

 ```

 This example action configures a button with label "Download All" and icon mat-icon `download`.
 The action is of type `form` which by default will submit a form with method POST.
 Internally, it defines 4 variables with name `pid`, `files`, `totalSize`, and `folder` with their values depending from the dataset fields.
 The variables are used to define the fields of the form.
-When the user clicks on the button, the FE will create a form with the listed fields and submitted to the specified URL as a POST.
-It also show the reply in a new tab in browser.
+When the user clicks the button, the FE creates a form with the listed fields and submits it to the specified URL as a POST, then shows the reply in a new browser tab.

 ## Configuration Options Reference